-&lt;sup>36Available at: Renewable Energy Planning Database: quarterly extract - GOV.UK
+36Available at: Renewable Energy Planning Database: quarterly extract - GOV.UK

-&lt;sup>37 Test Valley Renewable and Low Carbon Energy Study (2).pdf
+37 Test Valley Renewable and Low Carbon Energy Study (2).pdf

-The companies are also required to publish Water Resources Management Plans (WRMP) every five years and review annually.
+- 9.70 Southern Water are the statutory water provider in the Borough.
+Local public water suppliers include Southern Water, Bournemouth Water and Wessex Water.
+There is also the private water company, Cholderton and District Water, which provides water to an area of Cholderton and Shipton Bellinger.
+The Water Company Area for Southern Water is designated by the Environment Agency as an area of 'serious water stress'.
+This means that demand for water can outstrip supply, especially during a drought. - 9.71 The companies plan in five-year cycles, considering projected population growth and proposed new development.
+Their Asset Management Plans (AMPs) set out the services and improvements they intend to provide and how much they will cost.
+AMPs are submitted to Ofwat, the industry regulator. - 9.72 The companies are also required to publish Water Resources Management Plans (WRMP) every five years and review annually.
 These plans inform the AMPs by identifying any supply deficits and suggesting how they may be overcome.
 Southern Water's current WRMP was published in 2019 and covers the period 2020 to 2070.
-Southern Water are currently drafting an updated WRMP, having undertaken public consultation in 202438.
-The revised WRMP 2024 is set to be published in the first quarter of 2025.

-There are several dwellings, particularly in the rural areas of the borough, which are not connected to the mains for water supplies and instead access water through private boreholes.

-Environmental bodies such as the Environment Agency and Natural England set and safeguard water quality objectives.
+Southern Water published an updated draft WRMP which has been submitted to the Secretary of State for approval on 30th May 2025, having undertaken public consultation throughout 202438. - 9.73 There are several dwellings, particularly in the rural areas of the borough, which are not connected to the mains for water supplies and instead access water through private boreholes. - 9.74 Environmental bodies such as the Environment Agency and Natural England set and safeguard water quality objectives.
 The Environment Agency is the water industry's environmental regulator and define the environmental permits that water companies are required to meet.
-These permits are designed to protect the environment and ensure that water quality objectives are met.

-The Council previously commissioned jointly through the Partnership for South Hampshire (PfSH)39 Integrated Water Management Study (IWMS) 201840and IWMS partial Update 202041.
+These permits are designed to protect the environment and ensure that water quality objectives are met. - 9.75 The Council previously commissioned jointly through the Partnership for South Hampshire (PfSH)39 Integrated Water Management Study (IWMS) 201840and IWMS partial Update 202041.
 These studies covered the southern part of the Test Valley within South Hampshire, and were similar to a Water Cycle Study.
-The southern part of Test Valley44 lies within the South Hampshire sub-region, covered by the PfSH.

-To support the draft Local Plan, a Water Cycle Study (WCS) has been produced.
-This study assessed the potential issues relating to future development across Test Valley and the impacts on water supply, wastewater collection and treatment, and water quality.
-The Water Cycle Study assesses the constraints and requirements that will arise from potential growth on the water and waste water infrastructure.
-The Study will be reviewed for Regulation 19 stage to cover all proposed sites.
-This along with the ongoing engagement with Southern Water will inform updates to the IDP for Regulation 19.
-The IDP is a live document and the appropriate mitigation approach for each of the sites will be identified and set out in more detail in subsequent updates of the IDP.
+The southern

-&lt;sup>38 Water Resources Management Plan - Southern Water
+38 Water Resources Management Plan - Southern Water

-&lt;sup>39 Home - Partnership for South Hampshire
+39 Home - Partnership for South Hampshire

-&lt;sup>40 Integrated-Water-Management-Study-2018.pdf
+40 Integrated-Water-Management-Study-2018.pdf

-&lt;sup>41 Wood-Technical-Note-July-2020.pdf
+41 Wood-Technical-Note-July-2020.pdf